Dexilant (Kapidex) Lawsuits: Kidney Complications

 The drug was initially developed under the name Kapidex until drug manufacturer Takeda Pharmaceuticals gained approval in 2010 to change the trade name to Dexilant.
 The U.S. Food and Drug Administration initially approved Dexilant in 2009 and has since been introduced in mass to the U.S. market.

 Dexilant (Dexlansoprazole) has a similar function to popular drugs, including Nexium and Prilosec, as it effects the body by decreasing the amount of acid the stomach is able to produce.
 In doing so, the esophagus is able to heal from acid exposure which can work to prevent ulcers – sores in the lining of the stomach or intestine – from developing due to acid damage.

-In addition to combating acid reflux symptoms, Dexilant has been used to treat general conditions in which the stomach is overproducing acid – known as Zollinger-Ellison syndrome.
+In addition to combating acid reflux symptoms, it has been used to treat general conditions in which the stomach is overproducing acid – known as Zollinger-Ellison syndrome.

 Proton pump inhibitors are among the most commonly prescribed drugs and the most commonly prescribed heartburn drugs in the United States on a yearly basis.
 With 15 million Americans regularly prescribed a PPI, there is concern that recently discovered health complications could cause serious harm to thousands of drug users.

-These concerns have only grown in recent years as studies have reported, in increasing number, that Dexilant and other PPI drugs could be closely related to the development of chronic kidney disease, which can lead to kidney failure.
+These concerns have only grown in recent years as studies have reported, in increasing number, that PPI drugs could be closely related to the development of chronic kidney disease, which can lead to kidney failure.